 Elise Marubbio received her B.F.A in photography from the Cleveland Institute of Art.
 She worked as a photographer in Cleveland before moving to Tucson to study American Indian Studies at the University of Arizona.
-She then combined her M.A. in Native American Literature with her passion for art by pursuing a Ph.D. in Cultural Studies with a focus on the issues of race in film and media.
-Her scholarship to date analyzes the representation of Native Americans in American popular culture and Hollywood cinema.
+She then combined her M.A. in Native American Literature with her passion for art by pursuing a Ph.D. in Cultural Studies with a focus on the issues of race in film and media, with particular attention to the representation of Native Americans in American popular culture and Hollywood cinema.

 She came to Augsburg in 2003 because it is one of the few liberal arts colleges in the country with an American Indian Studies department.
 According to Marubbio, two key things make Augsburg a great place to come for American Indian Studies: The program’s dynamic combination of interdisciplinary study and involvement with the community; and Augsburg’s location in the city.
 Her courses embrace this.
 Her students have opportunities to interact with local Native American writers, filmmakers, artists, community action groups and organizations.
 They take part in day trips to various communities, galleries, and historical sites.
 She also leads global travel seminars focused on Indigenous issues to Latin America, including Guatemala, Mexico, and Bolivia.

 Not only is Augsburg the only liberal arts college to offer a variety of Native American film courses, it is also the only college in the Twin Cities to offer a Native American film series.
 Marubbio started the Augsburg Native American Film Series in 2003 as an extension of her work in American Indian Studies and her love of the arts.
 She visualizes the series as a project committed to affecting the world through artistic collaboration and powered by a belief in the film to inform, affect, and stimulate vastly different groups of people.
 The festival’s goals include the following: